 Finding the Perfect Replacement Toilet Seat

 Now that you know how to measure for a new seat, and the basics of putting one on, you’re ready to go shopping.
-Be sure to look at the pros and cons of plastic seats versus wooden seats, including the price and weight.
+Be sure to look at the pros and cons of plastic seats versus wooden seats, including the budget and weight.
 And don’t forget to read reviews online from real-life users of the brands you’re considering.